Embroidery needles have come a long way from when our ancestors used pieces of sharpened bone to stitch with.

 The width or diameter of the shank can alter from one end of the sewing needle to the other.

-Normally it will begin to thin out just before the point.
+Normally, it will thin out just before the point.

-However, at the other end it can get wider.
+However, at the other end, it can get wider.
 This is to allow room for the eye.
 Needles with large eyes, designed for thicker embroidery thread, can bulge substantially.
-These are often used for wool, ribbon embroidery or to sew knitted garments together.
+We rarely use them for normal embroidery, but they are ideal for wool, ribbon embroidery, or sewing knitted garments together.

 A beading needle, unlike most others, has a consistent width to allow it to pass through the hole in a bead.